-Getting Dressed for Walking
+Dressing for Walking

 The type of clothing you select for walking to lose weight will reflect both your personal preference as well as where you are walking.
 Will you be walking indoors on a track or at the mall?
 Will you we walking outdoors on a trail or road?
 If you will be outdoors, what is the climate in your area?
 What is the weather like?
 Dressing in layers is rule number one when preparing to walk or run.
-You should choose clothing that is sung but not so tight that it constricts your movements.
-Clothing that is too loose may trip you or rub causing blisters.
+You should choose clothing that is snug but not so tight that it constricts your movements.
+Clothing that is too loose may trip you or rub, causing blisters.